Website accessibility

 Article Xl

-In the exercise of their ministry, the ecclesiastics shall enjoy the protection of the state, in the same manner as public authorities.
+In the exercise of their ministry, the ecclesiastics shall enjoy the protection of the State, in the same manner as public authorities.

 Article XII